1850

 1850 Proofs

 1850 proofs merit a separate discussion.
 Estimates in the current literature of the original mintage, restrike mintage, and surviving population vary widely, as do opinions on what coins represent originals and what coins represent restrikes.
 Dave Bowers estimated the proof mintage as 40-60.
-We believe that this estimate is high.
-We’ve reviewed all coins sold by Heritage since 2002.
-We found a total of 13 sales.
+I believe that this estimate is high.
+I’ve reviewed all coins sold by Heritage since 2002.
+I found a total of 13 sales.
 These represented 9 different coins.
-We believe that this supports an original mintage of around 35 coins, and a surviving population of 20.
+I believe that this supports an original mintage of around 35 coins, and a surviving population of 20.
 Most authors have assumed that some restrikes exist.
 If this is true it might support a higher mintage estimate.
-We question whether this date was restruck.
-We’ll discuss this more in the following paragraphs as we review the known die marriages.
+I question whether this date was restruck.
+I’ll discuss this more in the following paragraphs as I review the known die marriages.

-All proof examples that we could confirm, either by direct examination or from pictures, have been struck from the same pair of dies.
-They pair the obverse die used to create 1850 business strikes with Reverse 1840 PA, the die used to mint almost all original proofs beginning in 1840 and continuing through 1854.
-As we’ve stated before we believe that all coins that used this reverse die are original proofs.
-Confirmation of this comes from the fact that several 1850 proofs which we’ve examined have an obverse die that’s in a state earlier than that exhibited by the business strikes.
+All proof examples that I could confirm, either by direct examination or from pictures, have been struck from the same pair of dies.
+They pair the obverse die that was later used to create 1850 business strikes with Reverse 1840 PA, the die used to mint almost all original proofs beginning in 1840 and continuing through 1854.
+As I’ve stated before I believe that all coins that used this reverse die are original proofs.
+Confirmation of this comes from the fact that several 1850 proofs which I’ve personally examined have an obverse die that’s in a state earlier than that exhibited by the business strikes.
 Thus, they were minted prior to the 1850 business strikes.
 A possible issue comes from the information documented by Breen (reference 7).
 He states that a few of the proofs from this die marriage exhibit a light to heavy die crack through the base of the date, some with heavy knife rims.
 He believes that these are restrikes since they were minted after the business strikes.
-We’ve seen one of the coins that exhibits the heavy knife rims, but have been unable to examine an example with the die crack.
-The example with the knife rims has an obverse die state later than the early business strikes.
-We’ve seen one or two other proofs with this die state, meaning that some of the proofs were struck later in the year.
-However, in keeping with our theory of the usage of Reverse 1840 PA, we believe that these coins were minted late in 1850, and are thus NOT restrikes.
-The proofs with the die cracks may be late issue proofs, but more likely are highly prooflike business strikes.
-Again, we believe that they were minted in 1850, and are not restrikes.
+We’ve seen one of the coins that exhibits heavy knife rims, but have been unable to examine an example with the die crack.
+The example with the knife rims has an obverse die state later than the early business strikes, meaning that this and possibly other proofs may have been struck later in the year.
+However, in keeping with my theory of the usage of Reverse 1840 PA, I believe that these coins would have been minted late in 1850 and are thus NOT restrikes.

 1850 Die Marriages

-We’ve identified a total of 3 die marriages for 1850, two proofs and one business strike.
+I’ve identified a total of 2 die marriages for 1850, one proof and one business strike.
 The following table summarizes the known die marriages:

 Click the links below to view the details of each die marriage.